tradingstrategy-ai/docs/source/protocol/overview.rst

 - Trading Strategy protocol comes with its own :ref:`framework` for creating strategies.

-- Live trading strategies are fed with :term:`market data feeds <market data feed>`.

-- Strategies can be :ref:`backtested <running-backtest>` against historical data.
+- Live trading strategies are fed with :term:`market data feeds <market data feed>`, but strategies can be :ref:`backtested <running-backtests>` against historical data.

+- Strategies calculate different term:`technical indicators <technical indicator>` based on data feeds, like :term`OHLCV` :term:`price candles <candle>`.
+The main sources of indicators are price, volume and liquidity data, but alternative data sources like on-chain analytics and sentiment can be used as well.

+- Strategies then make trading decisions to enter and exit :term:`positions <position>`.
+  A strategy can trade a single trading pair like ETH/USD or have complex :term:`trading universe` of several thousands of assets for portfolio construction.

 - Both backtested and live profit and risk performance allows :ref:`investors <investor>` to make decisions on which strategies they invest in.

+If you are into Python and trading algorithm development yourself, check out :ref:`strategy examples`.